teTUNAakita/msPro/README.md

 1000	0.05	0.15
 ```

 This file indicates that there are four cases of integrated foreign DNAs.
-The first column is the tract length of integrated DNAs (*x*).
-The second column is the average nucleotide divergence between the simulated species and one of the species as sourses of foreign DNAs (*d*)；*d* works as a species name.
-The third column is the frequency given *x* and *d* (*f*). *x* > 0 and 0 < *d* < 1 must be satisfied.
+The first column is the tract length of integrated DNAs (denoted by *x*).
+The second column is the average nucleotide divergence between the simulated species and one of the species as sources of foreign DNAs (denoted by *d*)；*d* works as a species name.
+The third column is the frequency given *x* and *d* (denoted by *f(x,d)*). *x* > 0 and 0 < *d* < 1 must be satisfied.
 The frequency is conditioned such that its summation becomes unity.
-The number of species around the focal population (i.e., *d*) is limited to ten.
+The number of species around the focal population (i.e., the number of values of *d* given by "dist.txt") is limited to ten (upper case specifies four species).

 ## Output